Cirkit Designer Logo

 Introduction

-The ATtiny85 20PU is a small, low-power 8-bit microcontroller from the AVR family, designed for compact and efficient embedded applications.
+The ATtiny85 20PU is a small, low-power 8-bit microcontroller from Atmel (now part of Microchip Technology).
 It features 8 KB of flash memory, 512 bytes of SRAM, and 6 general-purpose I/O pins.
-Despite its small size, the ATtiny85 is highly versatile and capable of handling a variety of tasks, making it ideal for simple control systems, IoT devices, wearable electronics, and other space-constrained projects.
+This microcontroller is designed for compact embedded applications where space and power efficiency are critical.
+Despite its small size, the ATtiny85 offers a wide range of functionalities, including PWM, ADC, and I²C/SPI communication, making it a versatile choice for hobbyists and professionals alike.

 Explore Projects Built with ATtiny85 20PU